Last updated on March 6, 2026

 Voyaging Satyr | Illustration by Tyler Jacobson

-I may be a little biased because I'm a huge Tolkien fan, so the Universes Beyond set based on his work definitely excited me a bit, and I love me an RPG, so 2025 should present a lot of great fantasy-magic moments.
-Then there are virtually no details on the Marvel and Magic crossover yet, but they'll pop up here when announcements are made.
+I may be a little biased because I'm a huge Tolkien fan, an Avatar nerd, and I love me an RPG, so Universes Beyond sets definitely excite me.
+The releases scheduled present a lot of potential for great fantasy-magic moments.
+Then there are more details on the Marvel and Magic crossovers, and they'll continue to pop up in our articles when the news happens.

 What in the World is Universes Beyond?